PLAN YOUR VISIT

 We are delighted to welcome groups of all sizes to discover the fascinating history of The Black Watch.
-There are a variety of ways for your group to explore the Museum and enjoy refreshments at our award winning Castle Cafe.
+There are a variety of ways for your group to explore the Museum and enjoy refreshments at our award winning Bistro @ The Castle.

 We are committed to using the educational potential of The Black Watch Museum to create and provide inspiring learning experiences for all.